Pet harness

 A pet harness is equipment consisting of straps of webbing that loop nearly around—that fasten together using side release buckles—the torso of an animal.

 These harnesses generally are made to have both a strap on the chest in front of the forelimbs, and a strap around the torso behind the forelimbs, with straps in between connecting these two.
 Having a D-ring suitable for (pet tags and) a leash to clip to, they are most often used to restrain an animal, but dogs also particularly wear them to assist a person with a disability or haul people and items.
-There is also the lifting harness for dogs with disabilities, covered in this article.
+There is also the lifting harness for dogs with disabilities.

-Some come in different sizes, although many are size-adjustable with tri-glide slides to loosen or shorten the straps’ length.
+Harnesses come in different sizes, although many are size-adjustable with tri-glide slides to loosen or shorten the straps' length.
 The straps may come in a range of different colors, and some have reflective coating.

-History

-Although modern day harnesses are based on the ones used in the equestrian world, they were originally designed for the act of carrying or pulling sleds or heavy loads.

-In ancient times, dog harnesses were developed for animal combat, both in attack and defense.

-In time of war, harnessed dogs were also used for guard duties, rescue and carrying medical supplies.

-After World War 1, the first guide dogs were used, using harnesses developed for wartime purposes, that still provide the freedom of movement for the dogs.

-The early twentieth century began to see further development of dog equipment and harnesses.

-Variations of the collar, specifically ornamentation and style, reflect the culture, value and role of the harnessed animal throughout the time period.